Understanding Emotional Intelligence{EQ} and it’s techniques.

 1. Self-awareness: The ability to recognize an emotion as it “happens” is the key to your EQ.
 It’s cancer, early detection is key.
 To develop this your feelings must be turned on because if you can evaluate your emotions, you can handle them.
 Self- awareness are is made up of two major elements which are:

 Emotional Awareness.
-Your ability to recognize your own emotions and their effects.
+Your ability to recognize your own emotions

 Self- Confidence.
 Sureness about your self-worth and capabilities.